-It was otherwise with the Founder of buddhism : for in the sutras and legends we see Him in public places, in gardens, and elsewhere, in conversation with His disciples, surrounded by large crowds of all conditions of men.
-He Himself leads in conversation, answers the questions of the scholars, mostly by examples and parables, that is, by stories founded upon the idea of transmigration, to which, as may be, the present fate-luck or ill-luck-of a certain person, is attributed, because of his merits or demerits in former births, with a general or a special application relative to the case in question.
-Iπ short, He gives popular discourses, preaches in the streets,-something thus far unheard-of in India,\
+It was otherwise with the Founder of buddhism ; for in the sutras and legends we see Him in public places, in gardens, and elsewhere, in conversation with His disciples, surrounded by large crowds of all conditions of men.
+He Himself leads in conversation, answers the questions of the scholars, mostly by examples and parables, that is, by stories founded upon the idea of Not at all the less, though buddhism transmigration, to which, as may be, the present fate-luck or ill-luck-of a certain person, is attributed, because of with a general or a special app ication relative to the case in question.
+In short, He gives popular discourses, preaches in the streets,-something thus far unheard-of in India.

-'Truly, a revolution lay wrapped up in this teaching, and method of teaching, though, because of the spiritualistic and transcendental tendency of mind, and because of the debilitation and softness of the indians, it did not upset the politic and civil institutions : it was not merely a theologic-philosophic revolution, but an ethic.
+Truly, a revolution lay wrapped up in this teaching, and method of teaching, though, because of the spiritualistic and transcendental tendency of mind, and because of the debilitation and softness of the indians, it did not upset the politic and civil institutions : it was not merely a theologic-philosophic revolution, but an ethic.

-The ROVAL SCION of Kapilavastu broke with the whole existing system, with the whole religious theory and practice, nay, with the united past and tradition of the indians.
-And all that hitherto, in church and state, or in school and home, had passed for high and holy, for divine revelation and institution, whether handed down from the arian prehistoric time or sprung into existence during the brahmanic middle-age, He either denied or rejected, or declared triffing and unessential.
+The ROYAL SCION of Kapilavastu and that the brahmans were thorough- broke with the whole existing system, ly aware of this danger in its whole with the whole religious theory and practice, nay, with the united past and Whoever turns to the masses and tradition of the indians.
+And all that desires to show the most ignorant and hitherto, in church and state, or in school and home, had passed for high and holy, for divine revelation and institution, whether handed down from the arian prehistoric time or sprung into existence during the brahmanic majority of the exclusive Brotherhoods. middle-age.
+He either denied or rejected, or declared trifling and unessential.

-\Burnouf, 37, 194.
+^{}Burnouf, 37, 194.

-The Vedas are not authority, caste is indifferent, the gods themselves and the Almighty Brahma, are to the buddhists as good as non-existent : therefore, no theology, no dogmatism and liturgy, no studies and interpretations of holy scriptures, no temples and altars, sacrifices and libations, rituals, and ceremonies, dedications and ablutions; consequently, no brahmans, no priesthood, no primogeniture, no selftorments and painful penitences; and what is most important-to preach this to the masses in the streets, was certainly a strong radicalism, which, had He not retained the two dogmas of Universal Suffering and Transmigration, would have made a complete tabula rasa.
+The Vedas are not authority, caste is indifferent, the gods themselves and the Almighty Brahma, are to the buddhists as good as non-existent : therefore, no theology, no dogmatism and liturgy, no studies and interpretations ed to utmost madness by some fiend : of holy scriptures, no temples and altars, sacrifices and libations, rituals and ceremonies, dedications and ablutions : consequently, no brahmans, no priesthood, no primogeniture, no selftorments and painful penitences; and -what is most important-to preach this to the masses in the streets, was certainly a strong radicalism, which, had He not retained the two dogmas of Universal Suffering and Transmigration, would have made a complete tabula rasa.

-In the place of the innumerable religious and churchly requirements in heaven and upon earth, He gave the people Morality-Morality, of course, of the indian passive and quietistic type: the morality of self-denial, of pity, of gentleness, of suppression of passion.
+In the place of the innumerable religious and churchly requirements in heaven and upon earth, He gave the people Morality-Morality, of course, of the indian passive and quietistic papers, palaces, alms-houses, prisons, type : the morality of self-denial, of and the other thousand-and-one "compity, of gentleness, of suppression of forts of life" existing, or being about passion.
 And the possession of this requires only an upright, earnest will; and all, without exception, are welcome to it.